drenther/js-design-patterns/README.md

 # Design Patterns with modern JavaScript

-This is a companion repository of the medium article - [JS Design Pattern](https://medium.com/beginners-guide-to-mobile-web-development/javascript-design-patterns-25f0faaaa15)
+This is the companion repository of the article on [JavaScript Design Patterns](https://able.bio/drenther/javascript-design-patterns--89mv2af)

 # Table of Contents